 SOX is mainly for the big players in the business world, especially those dealing with large amounts of customer data.

-• Foreign companies listed on U.S. stock exchanges
+- Foreign companies listed on the U.S. stock exchanges

-But even if you’re not on this list (e.g. private companies), following SOX principles is wise as it helps prevent fraud, improve corporate governance, and prevent security breaches.
+But even if you’re not on this list (e.g. small, private companies or startups), following SOX principles is wise as it helps prevent fraud, improves corporate governance, and helps protect against security breaches.

 Key SOX Compliance Requirements